Hitomi Kobayashi: AV debut

 Not long after her debut in the non-pornographic media, Kobayashi was presented with a new opportunity.
 She says, "I got this offer to do a movie called Kinjirareta Kankei (Forbidden Relationship) (for the VIP studio).
 I was told there were nude and love scenes, but nothing steamier than any ordinary movie."
 Shocked when she found out this was actually an adult video, she was at first reluctant.
 After a long discussion with her agent she finally agreed to perform in the video only if the sex was simulated.
 She changed her stage name to Hitomi Kobayashi for the video which was a surprise success, selling 50,000 copies.
 Her amazing popularity quickly made her the leading AV actress of the mid-1980s, and, not long after her debut, she had earned the title "AV Queen."

-Japan's censorship laws prevent the display of the sexual organs, allowing Kobayashi to maintain her insistence on performing only simulated sex on camera throughout her AV career.
+Japan's censorship laws prevent the display of sexual organs, allowing Kobayashi to maintain her insistence on performing only simulated sex on camera throughout her AV career.
 Kobayashi considered her AV performances to be another form of acting and came up with various techniques for appearing to have actual sex.
 For example, she says, "I used to get the directors to tickle my feet and then tried not to laugh so it looked as though I was climaxing."

 Her career was put in danger when an uncensored bootleg copy of one of her videos circulated.
 When it could be plainly seen that the "AV Queen" was not performing real sex, Kobayashi feared that her fans would abandon her.
 These fears proved to be groundless, however, and her popularity continued.